-- 1. The level of capital improvement expenditures, excluding road maintenance program expenditures and lease payments, is established at a minimum of tenthree and one-half percent (3.510%) of total revenues. - 2.
-Funding for the road maintenance program should improve the pavement condition index. - 3.
+- 1. The level of capital improvement expenditures, excluding road maintenance program expenditures and lease payments, is established at a minimum of ten percent (10%) three and one half percent (3.5%) of total revenues. - Funding for the road maintenance program should improve the pavement condition index. - 3.
 The City shall maintain a Five-Year Capital Improvement Program (CIP), which shall be updated at least annually as part of the budget review process. - 4.
 The City shall annually establish a phasing calendar for capital improvement expenditures. - 5.
 At least ten percent (10%) of the unrestricted funds designated for capital project expenditures shall be set aside for unanticipated expenditures. - 6.
-The City shall conduct periodic reviews of property and facilities to determine the appropriate use and disposition of said property and facilities. - 7.
-The City shall consider the ongoing impact of operations and maintenance expenses before undertaking any capital improvement expenditure. - 8.
+The City shall conduct periodic reviews of property and facilities to determine the appropriate use and disposition of said property and facilities.

+- 7. The City shall consider the ongoing impact of operations and maintenance expenses before undertaking any capital improvement expenditure. - 8.
 The City shall maintain a capital reserve policy as described in the Reserve Capital Project Policy. - 9.
 Public participation in the Capital Improvement Program is a priority concern for the City. - 10.
-All projects included in the Capital Improvement Plan shall be consistent with the City's General Plan.
+All projects included in the Capital Improvement Plan shall be consistent with the City's General Plan. - Capital projects that are not encumbered or completed during the fiscal year are required to be re-budgeted to the next fiscal year and subsequently approved by the City Council.
+All re-budgeted capital projects should be so noted in the proposed budget

-OPERATING MANAGEMENT BUDGET POLICY
+OPERATING BUDGET POLICY